apache/druid/docs/tutorials/tutorial-update-data.md

 Note that the `number` for `polecat` has changed from 626 to 486.

-When you perform partial segment overshadowing multiple times, you create fragmentation.
+When you perform partial segment overshadowing multiple times, you can create fragmentation.
 Use [compaction](../data-management/compaction.md) to consolidate fragmented segments and remove the overshadowed areas of the earlier granularity segment.

 ## Learn more